 “Thank You.”
 Why is that so hard to say?
 Why is a compliment so hard to accept?
 I have never been great at taking a compliment, but since my surgeries, I am even less able to simply say, “Thank you.”
 I have difficulty taking credit for my accomplishments and yet find it astonishingly easy to beat myself for my perceived failures.
 No more.

-Since last January, I have lost over 110 pounds.
-With a bionic back, I have dropped 12 clothing sizes, eliminated my high cholesterol and hypertension, lost over 30% of my weight and more than 20% of my body fat.
-Yet, ironically, when I weigh-in each week, rather than look at the incredible accomplishment I have achieved, I concentrate on the weeks when I do not lose, or the fact that my favorite pair of shorts still refuse to fit.
+Since my second surgery, I have lost 149 pounds.
+With a bionic back, I have dropped 20 clothing sizes, eliminated my high cholesterol and hypertension, lost almost 50% of my weight and more than 40% of my body fat.
+Yet, ironically, when I weigh-in each week, rather than look at the incredible accomplishment I have achieved, I concentrate on the weeks when I do not lose, or the fact that my underarms still have some jiggle to them.
 When complimented on my weight loss, I downplay my accomplishment, offering explanations along with a healthy dose of self-deprecation.
 No more.
 The next time I am complimented on my weight loss, or told I look good, I shall say, “Thank you.”

-Since having a multi-level spinal fusion last February, I went from hardly being able to take ten steps, to running miles on a treadmill, lifting weights and, in general, being in kick-butt shape.
+Since having a multi-level spinal fusion in February 2012, I went from hardly being able to take ten steps, to Zumba and kickboxing 5 times a week, lifting weights and, in general, being in kick-butt shape.
 Friends and family tell me: “you look like nothing happened to you, like you are healed.”
-Rather than focus on the leaps and bounds I have made in physical therapy, I concentrate on the days when I cannot get out of bed, when I can’t get to a workout.
+Rather than focus on the leaps and bounds I have made in physical therapy, I concentrate on the days when I cannot get out of bed, when I can’t get to a workout because of pain.
 No more.
 I fought tooth and nail to get myself back into shape.
-I do 7 hours of physical therapy a week.
+I do 7-8 hours of physical therapy a week.
 I walked out of the wheelchair and I did it one step at a time.
 The next time I am complimented on my recovery, I shall say, “Thank you.”

 I have fought with mood swings and depression since I was a teenager.
-This past year and a half has been he!l on my emotions.
+This past half year has been he!l on my emotions going through a divorce, cutting back on pain medication.
 I could have succumbed to depression and truly given up, but I fight, every day, to keep my sanity and to not give in to the loud voice in my head that tells me that I should give up, stay in bed, cry all day.
 I have been told, many times, “I don’t know how you do it.
 I would never get out of bed.”
 But, rather than focusing on the depression and the mood swings that I do control, I focus on the days when I can’t control it.
 I focus on those days when my moods get the best of me and I cry, or yell, or give in.
 I forget that out of 30 days, I got through 28 of them without breaking down and I beat myself up about the day that I lost control.
 No more.
 I work very hard to control my emotions.
 I fight against the depression as best I can, as often as I can.
 The next time I am complimented on ability to fend off depression, I shall say “Thank you.”

 Every day is a battle in the war against life with chronic pain.
 Rather than focus on the wins, I concentrate on the losses.
 No more.
 I will try to take credit for the war that I am winning, not the battles I have lost and when I am complimented on my accomplishments, I shall say “Thank you.”